c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### I/O multiplexing model

-In the _I/O multiplexing model_ (also known as the _non-blocking I/O model with blocking notifications_), the application makes a blocking _select_ system call to start to monitor activity on many sockets.
-For each socket, it’s possible to request notification of its readiness for certain I/O operations (connection, reading or writing, error occurrence, etc.)
+In the _I/O multiplexing model_ (also known as the _non-blocking I/O model with blocking notifications_), the application makes a blocking _select_ system call to start to monitor activity on many descriptors.
+For each descriptor, it’s possible to request notification of its readiness for certain I/O operations (connection, reading or writing, error occurrence, etc.)

-When the first blocking _select_ system call returns that at least one socket is ready, the application makes the second non-blocking call and copies the data from a kernel-space buffer into a user-space buffer.
+When the first blocking _select_ system call returns that at least one descriptor is ready, the application makes the second non-blocking call and copies the data from kernel space into user space.

 ![I/O multiplexing model](/.images/IO_multiplexing_model.png)